lucasmarcelli/react-composable-forms/README.md

 `String: customClassName` - [Optional] A custom css class for the `form` HTML element.
 The class `composable-form` is on the element by default.

+`Function: onChange` - [Optional] This callback will fire on every change in the form, with all the form's contents.
 ##### Usage

 See the Example above.